 - Teaching and Education in Geo Sciences

-- Applied water resource management in carbonate aquifers.
+- Applied interest in water resource management in carbonate aquifers.

 Hydrogeothermal Convective Circulation Model for the Formation of the Chicxulub Ring of Cenotes in the Yucatan Peninsula, Mexico